saucelabs/sauce-docs/docs/ci/jenkins.md

       </tr>
       <tr>
         <td><b>Credentials</b></td>
         <td>If you have already created a crendentials variable for your Sauce Labs account, use the drop-down menu to choose it as the authentication account for this project.
 If you have not created a credentials variable yet, click the <b>Add</b> button to do that now.
-See <a href="/docs/ci/jenkins#creating-your-sauce-labs-credentials">Creating Your Sauce Labs Credentials</a> for details.</td>
+See <a href="#creating-your-sauce-labs-credentials">Creating Your Sauce Labs Credentials</a> for details.</td>
       </tr>
       <tr>
         <td><b>WebDriver</b></td>